• Skip to primary navigation

 Combine flour, cornstarch, baking powder, and black pepper; whisk to combine.

-Grate about 1 inch of nagaimo yam and then measure out 3 Tbsp of the grated yam and add to the dry ingredients.
+Grate about 1 inch of nagaimo yam and then measure out 3 tablespoon of the grated yam and add to the dry ingredients.

 Dissolve dashi powder in room temp water, then pour mixture into the flour and stir everything just until combined; do not over mix.
 If you have time, wrap the batter in plastic and let batter rest for at least 30 mins or up to overnight in the fridge.